 There is a practical reason for the decline in conflict from the hunter-gatherer days.
 Big agricultural empires are much less vulnerable to loss of territory than small groups of hunter-gatherers.
 Even if border wars are constant, they will affect only the people in the border areas of larger agricultural fiefdoms, whereas all the people in a hunter-gatherer band are immediately affected by a dawn raid from the neighboring tribe.

-As similar rule applies to the decline of conflict in the industrial era.
+A similar rule applies to the decline of conflict in the industrial era.
 In the transition to an industrial society that began five hundred years ago and is now perhaps past its peak the whole question of territory has lost its urgency.
 Wealth and power are no longer measured in land and good rich acres.
 They are measured in capital, the ability to produce goods and services.
-In industrial society, therefore, the real wealth is not in land, or even in natural resources and factories and farms.
+In industrial society, therefore, the real wealth is not in land, or even in factories and farms.
 In the high-income countries in 2000 the World Bank estimated total wealth at about $439,000 per capita.
-Of this $10,000 was “natural capital,” $76,000 was “produced capital,” and fully $353,000—over 80 percent — was “intangible capital.”
+Of this $10,000 was “natural capital,” $76,000 was “produced capital,” and fully $353,000 — over 80 percent — was “intangible capital.”
 Intangible capital is the capital inside peoples’ minds.9

 The emergence of intangible wealth has left an indelible mark on the modern world.
 When hunter-gatherers won a border war, they killed all the defeated males.
-In the agricultural age the Romans salted the fields of the defeated Carthaginians, so that truly, Carthago delenda est, and when feudal lords won a dynastic war, they plundered their enemy and brought home the spoils of battle in valuables and slaves.
+In the agricultural age the Romans salted the fields of the defeated Carthaginians, so that truly, Cato’s demand of Carthago delenda est was fulfilled, and when feudal lords won a dynastic war they plundered their enemy and brought home the spoils of battle in valuables and slaves.
 But at the end of World War II the victorious Allies competed to obtain the services of the best German scientists.
-Then they sent food aid to their vanquished foes and lent them money to build democratic capitalist prosperity out of the ruins of defeat.
+Then they sent food aid to their vanquished foes and lent them money to rebuild democratic capitalist prosperity out of the ruins of defeat.
 Nazis may have been evil, but Germans were and are industrious workers that benefit the world with their manufacturing Mittelstand.
-The Japanese army may have brutalized China, but Japanese are cooperative workers that have defined modern product quality in their work for Japanese keiretsu.
+The Japanese army may have brutalized China, but Japanese are cooperative workers that have defined modern product quality in their work for the Japanese keiretsu.

 As humans evolved culturally from hairless chimpanzees into the nomadic groups that colonized the world and then to agricultural peasants and now to modern knowledge workers, the big problem has been what to do about the aggressive instincts of the males.
-How do you transform the border warrior that cooperated with his brothers and cousins in murderous dawn raids on the neighboring village into today’s construction worker, who cooperates in a work team by day and joins with his buddies to root vicariously for the warriors on his city’s professional baseball team as they battle their hated rivals on TV in the evening?
+How do you transform the border warrior that teamed with his brothers and cousins in murderous dawn raids on the neighboring village into today’s construction worker, who cooperates in a work team by day and joins with his buddies in the evening to root vicariously for the warriors on his city’s professional baseball team as they battle their hated rivals on TV?
 How do you transform the Homeric warrior that hews to his warrior’s honor code into today’s aggressive CEO leading his team to market-share victory?